-Shelters want to make sure that you and the dog you have chosen are a good fit personality and lifestyle-wise.
+Shelters want to ensure that you and your chosen dog are a good fit personality and lifestyle-wise.
 They want to ensure that the dog will be happy and healthy.
-That their new owners won’t just bring them right back to the shelter again.
+Their new owners won’t just bring them back to the shelter again.
 For these reasons, the adoption process can take a while as it involves the steps below.

 How to Successfully Adopt a Dog into the Family

 The first step is to go online to the pet shelters near you.
 They typically have the full list of available dogs for adoption.
-You can even filter your findings by age.
-You can find a young dog or a puppy if you want to (and there are puppies available).
-When you find a dog or dogs that you like, you can then apply to adopt.
+You can filter your findings by age, by breed (whether that be chihuahuas, labradors, or German Shorthaired Pointers), and you can find a young dog, an old dog, or a puppy if you want.
+You can apply to adopt when you find a dog or dogs you like.

-You will then need to fill out the online form to adopt the dog.
+You must then complete the online form to adopt the dog.
 This form will request a variety of information.
-All geared towards making sure that the dog will suit your family and vice versa.
+All are geared towards ensuring the dog will suit your family and vice versa.

 Get to Know Your Dog

 This is important for both you and your dog.
-You need to learn a few key things.
-For example, whether you are allergic to them if you get along, and even what needs your dog has.
-Many dogs that are in shelters either have or go on to develop anxiety for a variety of reasons.
+It would be best if you learned a few key things.
+For example, whether you are allergic to them, if you get along, and even what needs your dog has.
+Many dogs in shelters either have or go on to develop anxiety for various reasons.

-CBD products from ceebeedoo.com are a great place to start in terms of helping your new dog stay calm and happy, but that’s just the start.
-Here are seven tips to help your dog relax if they are struggling with anxiety.
+CBD products from ceebeedoo.com are a great place to start helping your new dog stay calm and happy, but that’s just the start.
+Here are seven tips to help your dog relax if they struggle with anxiety.

-You also need to make sure you can provide a safe, calming home, and a consistent routine that will help them stay healthy and happy.
+You also need to ensure you can provide a safe, calming home and a consistent routine that will help them stay healthy and happy.

 Typically, getting to know your dog after the shelter involves a home visit, but those are now put on hold to keep everyone safe during these times of the pandemic.

 Instead, shelters now prefer that you live within an hour of the shelter, that you follow shielding rules, and then you can take the dog to be rehomed.
-There will be a trial period to see if the dog is the best fit for your new family.
+A trial period will be to see if the dog is the best fit for your new family.

 If you love your rehomed dog and want to make them a permanent member of your family, you can then adopt.
-Adoption costs are often higher than many people think, but that’s because the shelter takes care of the vaccinations and a variety of other health procedures on your behalf, meaning the cost can save you massively in comparison to buying a puppy from a breeder.
+Adoption costs are often higher than many people think, but that’s because the shelter takes care of the vaccinations and various other health procedures on your behalf, meaning the cost can save you massively compared to buying a puppy from a breeder.